IceHe/lib/auth/oauth-2-in-action.md

 ### 10.2 Risks and considerations of using bearer tokens

+Bearer tokens have characteristics similar to the session cookies used in browsers.
+Unfortunately, misunderstanding this parallelism leads to all sorts of security problems.
+When an attacker is able to intercept an access token, they are able to access all resources covered by the scope of that particular token.
+**A client using a bearer token doesn't need to prove possession of any additional security items, such as cryptographic key material.**
+Apart from token hijacking, the following threats associated with OAuth's bearer tokens are common to many other token-based protocols:

+-   **Token forgery**.

+    An attacker may **manufacture its own bogus<!-- 假的 --> token or modify an existing valid one**, causing the resource server to grant inappropriate access to the client.

+    For example, an attacker can craft a token to gain access to information they weren't able to view before.
+    Alternatively, an attacker could modify the token and extend the validity of the token itself.

+-   **Token replay**.

+    An attacker attempts to **use an old token that was already used in the past and is supposed to be expired**.

+    The resource server shouldn't return any valid data in this case; instead, it should return an error.
+    In a concrete scenario, an attacker legitimately obtains an access token in the first place and they'll try to reuse it long after the token has expired.

+-   **Token redirect**.

+    An attacker **uses a token generated for consumption by one resource server to gain access to a different resource server that mistakenly believes the token to be valid for it**.

+    In this case, an attacker legitimately obtains an access token for a specific resource server and they try to present this access token to a different one.

+-   **Token disclosure**.

+    **A token might contain sensitive information about the system and the attacker is then something that they couldn't know otherwise.**

+    Information disclosure can be considered a minor problem compared with the previous one, but it's still something we need to care about.

+The foregoing are all severe threats that apply to tokens.
+How can we protect bearer tokens at rest and in transit?
+Security as an afterthought never works, and it's important the implementer makes the right choices in the early phase of any project.

 ### 10.3 How to protect bearer tokens

 #### 10.3.1 At the client